nyasu3w/mrubyc-m5/lib/mrubyc-m5/Classes.md

   > Deletes the inner object to its free memory.
 Called instance is no longer valid.

 ### Font (c_font.cpp) \[USE_DISPLAY_GRAPHICS\]
-A class to calculate around font number.
+A class to calculate around Font.
-To support another font, see `c_font.cpp` and modify it.
-Too many fonts shall stress flash area.

-A font is specified by an integer in graphic `set_font` methods.
+To support another font, call `c_add_font(name,lgfx_font)` to register the font.
+This function is declared in `c_font.h`

+- count
+  > Returns the number of registered fonts.
+- names
+  > Returns an array of registered font names.
 - by_name(fontname)
   > Gets the font number to give `set_font()`
+  > This is an old interface to calculate font number.

 ### EspNow (c_espnow.cpp) \[USE_ESPNOW\]
 A class to use ESP-NOW.